-Both the Men's and Women's guest washrooms provide a handicap accessible stall and are located toward the back of the Clinic Floor.
+Both the Men's and Women's guest washrooms provide a handicap accessible stall and are located toward the back of the Clinic Classroom.
 Located by the guest washrooms are two drinking fountains, one is handicap accessible.

-There are hydraulic chairs on the clinic floor can be moved to accommodate a wheelchair at each station.
-The sinks in the Wash House which is located toward the back of the clinic floor are wheelchair accessible and are appropriate height should the disable patron need to stay in their wheelchair during the Wash House Experience.
+There are hydraulic chairs on the Clinic Classroom can be moved to accommodate a wheelchair at each station.
+The sinks in the Wash House, which is located toward the back of the Clinic Classroom, are wheelchair accessible and are appropriate height should the disable patron need to stay in their wheelchair during the Wash House Experience.